2.7 – Deconstructing a Pitch

 - The Return: how much and how soon will an investor be recompensed.

 Ultimately a great pitch is just a well-told story.
 The numbers and the facts have to be exactly right, but engagement happens through the passion, persuasiveness, personality and skills of the presenter.
 Trust piggybacks on psychology: pitches without a human face aren’t as engaging, and if you don’t “like” someone you won’t like their pitch either.
 An EVAs advantage goes beyond psychology: an objective critical analysis of how well the facts correlate with what they know about the world, and how well the personal characteristics of the presenter correlate with what they know about successful people.
 Its more about what they say rather than how they say it.
-Here are the four primary areas EVAs should care about:
+Here are the primary things EVAs should look for:

 - Exit Strategy: do they really know what success looks like – is their destination clear?; and